-You will need to revise all the content and skills from Theme 1 (green folder) and Theme 2 (blue folder) and anything that you have been taught from Theme 3 (black folder).
+You will need to revise all the content and skills from Theme 1 (green folder), Theme 2 (blue folder) and Theme 3 (black folder).
 As with your CATs you will answer a series of short answer questions (see back for skills and tips) and three extended questions (8 marks + 4 SPaG), one at the end of each theme.
 Within these enquiry questions you will be expected to test a statement or hypothesis by: